Every muscle in your body feels like it’s on lunch break, but you still have miles left on your long run.

 When to peak?

-Old training plans had runners peaking 3 and 4 weeks prior to the race, which meant lots of time where you feel like you can phone in training and runners showing up to the start line feeling really sluggish.
+Old training plans had runners peaking 3 and 4 weeks prior to the race, which leaves a lot of time where you feel like you can phone in training and runners showing up to the start line feeling really sluggish.

 Two weeks seems to be the ideal time frame.

-Because it actually helps you embrace taper and it’s not so much time that you lose the benefits of the gains you make while building up to this tough week.
+Because it actually helps you embrace tapering and it’s not so much time that you lose the benefits of the gains you make while building up to this tough week.

 What not to do?

 Did you miss a run?
 Did you have to cut a long run short?
-It happens, don’t try to make it up!
+Life happens – don’t try to make it up and don’t feel bad!

 If you’re looking at your training plan and terrified of the big week, embrace it.
-Know that it’s designed to help you push through the discomfort on race day with the knowledge that you have before.
+You’ll be happier and better off in the long run (literally!) knowing you trained properly.
+Know that this plan is designed to help you push through the discomfort on race day with the knowledge that you have before.
 Know that it’s designed to give you the power and strength to hit your goal.
 Know that it’s worth it.

 Have you ever considered peak week?